Leica D-LUX Typ 109 vs Pentax KP

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

-With 24.1MP, the KP offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the KP has smaller individual pixels (pixel pitch of 3.90μm versus 4.21μm for the D-LUX Typ 109).
-Yet, the KP is a much more recent model (by 2 years and 4 months) than the D-LUX Typ 109, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
+With 24.1MP, the KP offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the KP nevertheless has marginally larger individual pixels (pixel pitch of 3.90μm versus 3.82μm for the D-LUX Typ 109) due to its larger sensor.
+Moreover, the KP is a much more recent model (by 2 years and 4 months) than the D-LUX Typ 109, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the KP has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the D-LUX Typ 109, the KP has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 The Leica D-LUX (Typ 109) has a native sensitivity range from ISO 200 to ISO 12500, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Pentax KP are ISO 100 to ISO 819200 (no boost).